 Back in June, my middle child turned fourteen.
 Just prior to that, we visited the Cheesecake Factory during our summer vacation to California.
 So when it was time for him to choose a birthday dessert, he already knew what he wanted–a cheesecake cake.
-And since he loves chocolate and peanut butter, that was the logical choice.
+And since he loves chocolate and peanut butter, this Epic Peanut Butter Cup Cheesecake Cake was the logical choice.

 Honestly, I didn’t know if I could pull it off.
 Turns out, with a little help from a chocolate cake mix, it wasn’t too bad.
 And my son was thrilled!